SmarterApp/TDS_THSSAdapterStub/README.md

 TDS Report XML documents.
-When the IRP Automation Adapter is run against a deployment of the SBAC Open Source Assessment Delivery System, the Test Integration Service will need a component to score hand-scored items, such as ER, WER, SA, and WIT, automatically.
+When the IRP Automation Adapter is run against a deployment of the SBAC Open Source Assessment Delivery System, the Test Integration Service will need a component to score hand-scored items, such as ER, WER, and SA, automatically.
 Otherwise, TIS will not be able to generated fully scored TDS Report XML documents.

 This component/application was primarily developed for use with IRP 2.0